MicrosoftDocs/sql-docs/docs/ssms/agent/create-an-activex-script-job-step.md

 ms.reviewer: ""
 monikerRange: "<= sql-server-2016 || = sqlallproducts-allversions"
 ---
-# Create an ActiveX Script Job Step
+# Create an ActiveX script job step

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-ActiveX Subssytem is discontinued beginning with SQL Server 2016.
+ActiveX subsystem is discontinued beginning with SQL Server 2016.
 Convert any existing job steps that use ActiveX Script to a [PowerShell script job step](create-a-powershell-script-job-step.md).
 Use PowerShell for any future development.

 > [!IMPORTANT]
 > On [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview), most, but not all SQL Server Agent features are currently supported.
 See [Azure SQL Managed Instance from SQL Server](/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent) for details.

 This topic describes how to create and define a [!INCLUDE[msCoName](../../includes/msconame_md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent job step in SQL Server 2014 and prior that executes an ActiveX script by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], [!INCLUDE[tsql](../../includes/tsql-md.md)], or SQL Server Management Objects.

-## Before You Begin
+## Before you begin

 ### <a name="Restrictions"></a>Limitations and Restrictions